apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>HighWatermark defines the high watermark threshold for the volume space usage.
+<p>HighWatermark defines the high watermark threshold for the volume space usage.</p>
-If there is any specified volumes who&rsquo;s space usage is over the threshold, the pre-defined &ldquo;LOCK&rdquo; action will be triggered to degrade the service to protect volume from space exhaustion, such as to set the instance as read-only.
+<p>If there is any specified volumes who&rsquo;s space usage is over the threshold, the pre-defined &ldquo;LOCK&rdquo; action
+will be triggered to degrade the service to protect volume from space exhaustion, such as to set the instance as read-only.
 And after that, if all volumes&rsquo; space usage drops under the threshold later, the pre-defined &ldquo;UNLOCK&rdquo; action will be performed to recover the service normally.